 The good news is that even somebody who uses a mop and a bucket can bring aspects of such intrinsic motivation (listed above) to their work3.
 Individuals and teams have the potential to enrich their work while at the same time getting the job done to the benefit of the organization and its customers benefit too.
 It enables people to bring more of themselves to their work and to take more from their work in terms of personal growth and development.

 The research papers written by psychologists to describe the nature of human motivation can be difficult reading.
 However, there is one finding that makes the power of intrinsic motivation easy to grasp.
 It is the research that suggest that an emotional commitment can be as much as three times more powerful than a rationale one.
 You have no doubt seen this in action time and time again – such as in the example below:

-A group of executives gets together to workshop its plans for the quarter and make decisions regarding the key priorities to be acted upon.
-At the end of the meeting each executive can logically set out the rationale for each of the priorities chosen – including the needs of the business, the demands of stakeholders and so on.
+A group of leaders gets together to workshop its plans for the quarter and make decisions regarding the key priorities to be acted upon.
+At the end of the meeting each leader can logically set out the rationale for each of the priorities chosen – including the needs of the business, the demands of stakeholders and so on.
 Yet, they may leave the meeting and do little or perhaps even do the opposite of what was discussed.